Albert Baez: Early life

 Albert Báez was born in Puebla, Mexico, in 1912 to Alberto B. Báez and Thalia Báez.
 His father was a Methodist minister and his mother was a social worker for the YWCA.
 Albert was four when his father moved his family to the United States, first to Texas for a year and then to New York City.
 Albert, his sister Mimi and brother Peter were raised in Brooklyn where his father founded the First Spanish Methodist Church in New York.
 During his youth, Baez contemplated becoming a minister, but he followed his interests in mathematics and physics instead.

 Báez earned degrees in mathematics and physics from Drew University (BS, 1933) and mathematics from Syracuse University (MS, 1935).
 He married Joan Chandos Bridge, the daughter of an Episcopalian priest, in 1936.
 The couple became Quakers.
 The two had three daughters (Pauline, Joan, and Mimi), then moved to California: Báez enrolled at Stanford's doctoral program in physics.
 Baez taught at Wagner College from 1940 to 1944, and then moved to Stanford University in 1944 where he taught undergraduate courses in physics and mathematics.
 In 1948, Báez co-invented, with his doctoral program advisor, Paul Kirkpatrick, the X-ray reflection microscope for examination of living cells.
 This microscope is still used in medicine.
 Baez received his Ph.D. in physics from Stanford in 1950, and wrote his thesis titled "Principles of X-Ray Optics and the Development of a Single State X-Ray Microscope".
 In 1948, while still a graduate student at Stanford, he developed concentric circles of alternating opaque and transparent materials to use diffraction instead of refraction to focus X-rays.
 These zone plates proved useful and even essential decades later only with the development of sufficiently bright, high intensity, synchrotron X-ray sources.
-By 1950, he had earned his doctorate in physics from Stanford University.